FenixAlliance/ABS.Docs/Components/Alliance-Passport-Service.md

 ### [Security Permissions](/Components/Alliance-Passport-Service/Business-Permissions.md)

 After your request has been authenticated and authorized, the Alliance Passport Service approves the actions or operations in your request.
 Operations are defined by service and include things that you can do to a resource, such as reading, creating, editing, and deleting that resource.
-For example, APS supports approximately 40 actions for a user resource, including the following actions:
+For example, APS supports several actions for each [ABM Record](/Components/Alliance-Business-Model/Records.md), including the following actions:

-- CreateUser
+- Create
-- DeleteUser
+- Read
-- GetUser
+- Update
-- UpdateUser
+- Delete

-To allow an **Identity Holder** to perform an operation, you must include the necessary actions in a policy that applies to the principal or the affected resource.
-To see a list of actions, resource types, and condition keys supported by each service, refer to Actions, Resources, and Permissions for ABS Services.
+To allow an **Identity** to perform an operation, you must include the necessary actions in a role and then assign the Identity the Role that grants action access to the affected resource type.

 # Resources
 After the Alliance Passport Service Engine approves the operations in your request, it can be performed on the related resources within your account.
 A resource is an object that exists within an Alliance Business Suite instance.
 Examples include a Financial Account Record in the ABM, an IAM user, and a Storage File.
 The service defines a set of actions that can be performed on each resource through its exposed API Methods through either the REST Application Programming Interface or a GUI, like the Alliance Business Studio or a Portal.
 If you create a request to perform an unrelated action on a resource, that request is denied.
 For example, if you request to delete an IAM role but provide an IAM group resource, the request fails.
 Please refer to the `BusinessPermission` tables that identify which resources are affected by an action, see Actions, Resources, and Business Permissions for Alliance Business Suite Resources.